mralex/bluebottle/README.md

   data, and it would be a concern in a production environment.
 But for the sake of making order changes, and creating new orders quickly, the data gets reloaded.

+* Spec didn't call for a responsive layout, the CSS grid system in use does its best to be responsive though!

 * The modal sadly has no error handling.
 The API response will be a 400, with error strings, but the app will attempt to carry on regardless.